Annie Turnbo Malone: Marriage and philanthropy

 In 1902 she married Nelson Pope.
 The couple divorced in 1907.

 On April 28, 1914, Annie Turnbo married Aaron Eugene Malone, a former teacher and religious book salesman.
 He became involved in her business, serving as president of the company.
 They divorced in 1927.

 By the 1920s, Annie Turnbo Malone had become a multi-millionaire.
 In 1924 she paid income tax of nearly $40,000, reportedly the highest in Missouri.
 While extremely wealthy, Malone lived modestly.

 She became a philanthropist, donating to causes to aid African Americans.
 For instance, she gave thousands of dollars to the local black YMCA and the Howard University College of Medicine in Washington, D.C.

 She made a founding $10,000 contribution to help establish the St. Louis Colored Orphans Home.
 She served as president on the board of directors from 1919 to 1943.
 With her help, in 1922 the Home bought a facility at 2612 Goode Avenue.
 The street was renamed Annie Malone Drive in her honor.

 The Orphans Home is located in the historic Ville neighborhood.
 Upgraded and expanded, the facility was renamed in the entrepreneur's honor as the Annie Malone Children and Family Service Center.
-This also suggests its contemorary practices, to serve short-term crisis housing needs and to focus on long-term support of families in a variety of ways.
+This also suggests its contemporary practices, to serve short-term crisis housing needs and to focus on long-term support of families in a variety of ways.

 Turnbo Malone ensured that her employees, all African American, were paid well and given opportunities for advancement.
 She especially wanted to support young women in making careers.

 Honors, death and legacy

-Turnbo was named an honorary member of the Zeta Phi Beta sorority and was awarded an honorary degree from Howard University.
+Turnbo was named an honorary member of Zeta Phi Beta sorority. and was awarded an honorary degree from Howard University.

 On May 10, 1957, Annie Turnbo suffered a stroke and died at Chicago's Provident Hospital.
 Childless, she had bequeathed her business and remaining fortune to her nieces and nephews.
 At the time of her death, her estate was valued at $100,000.

 St. Louis has an annual Annie Malone parade in support of children's charities.